zavolanlab/oligomap/test/README.md

 In this section, one example per CLI option will be seen.
 Each of which, will use the same set of small RNA sequences and the same set of genomic references.
-Note that the directory used in the third example contains exactly the same reference sequence but split in different files.
+Note that the directory used in the third example contains exactly the same reference sequence, but split across different files.

 ### Example 1 | Basic usage